jzzheng22/hlp21-project-group-3/doc/External_Interfaces.md

 ## Sheet

 `Add symbol`
-- Pressing Alt+A currently adds a single MUX to the canvas
+- Pressing Alt+A currently adds a single MUX to the canvas.
-- This is detected as a KeyPress message in sheet, and calls `addSymbol (model : Model)`
+- This is detected as a KeyPress message in sheet.
+The update function of sheet in turn sends a `Symbol.Add of Symbol.SymbolAdd` message to the Symbol module, which then adds the new symbol.
+The *Symbol.SymbolAdd* type contains the information to create the new Symbol and is currently hardcoded to a mux with two inputs and one output.
-- To make this work with an external catalog, it would need to take in the ComponentType as well, and replace the 'Mux2' values with that
+- To make this work with an external catalog, we merely need to dispatch the `Symbol.Add of Symbol.SymbolAdd` with information relevant to the selected symbol.